Early 2000s recession: Japan

 Japan's recession, which started in the early 1990s, continued into the 2000s, with deflation being the main problem.
 Deflation began plaguing Japan in the fiscal year ending 1999, and by 2005 the yen had 103% of its 2000 buying power.
 The Bank of Japan attempted to cultivate inflation with high liquidity and a nominal 0% interest rate on loans.
 Other aspects of the Japanese economy were good during the early 2000s; unemployment remained relatively low, and China became somewhat dependent on the Japanese exports.
-The bear market, however, continued in Japan, despite the best efforts of the Bank.

 European Union

 Transition left the economy of the European Union in a cautiously optimistic state during the early 2000s.
 The most difficult years were 2000–2001, precipitating the worst years of the American recession.
 The European Union introduced a new currency on January 1, 1999.
 The euro, which was met with much anticipation, had its value immediately plummet, and it continued to be a weak currency throughout 2000 and 2001.
 Inflation struck the Eurozone for a few months in summer 2001 but the economy deflated within months.
 In 2002, the value of the euro began to rapidly rise (reaching parity with the US dollar on July 15, 2002).
 This hurt business for companies based in Europe, as the profits made abroad (especially in the Americas) had an unfavorable exchange rate.

 France and Germany both entered recession towards the end of 2001, but in May 2002 both countries declared that their recessions had ended after a mere six months each.
 Both economies suffered from global tech crash with the ruling German party introducing the then unpopular austerity, tax cuts and labor reforms nicknamed Hartz concept to boost the German economy in wake of an economic slump that would persist until the mid-2000s with unemployment peaking in early 2005 of 12.7%.
 However, some European Union countries – including the United Kingdom – managed to delay sliding into recession until the late 2000s.

+In the case of Spain its economy did not experience a recession but continued to grow because it was in the Spanish property bubble that ended up bursting in 2007.